rimedelis/os-setups/ubuntu-23-clean-install.md

 Using the Super Key to open the Activities overview and search for "Software & Updates".

-Under "Ubuntu Software", check all the options: "Main", "Universe", "Restricted" and "Multiverse" repositories.
+Under "Ubuntu Software", check if enabled: "Main", "Universe", "Restricted" and "Multiverse" repositories.

-Under "Other Software", check the option "Canonical Partners".

-## 3. Install all missing/additional drivers
+Under "Updates", set "When there are other updates" to "Display immediately".

-Under "Additional Drivers", follow the specific instructions provided on the screen.
+Under "Additional Drivers", check if updates are available.

-## 4. Update Firmware via the Firmware Updater app
+## 3. Update Firmware via the Firmware Updater app

 ## **Restart the computer for changes to apply: `sudo reboot now`**

-## 5. Change Dock settings
+## 4. Change Dock settings

 ```bash
 # Enable minimize when clicking on dock icons, and preview the opened windows of the same app when hovering over the icon